ERIC-LOYOLA-CLASSROOMS/lab1Template/README.md

   # Credits: [Is your code based on an example in the book, in class, or something else?]
   ```

-9. Once you are done in lab, even if you havenâ€™t finished the assignment yet, you need to Commit and Push your changes, and upload your test cases to Moodle.
+9. Once you are done in lab, even if you have not finished the assignment yet, you need to Commit and Push your changes, and upload your test cases to Moodle.

 ## What to Submit: